Comprehensive Test Menu

 - Acceptable specimens include:

-- Fecal swabs (in transport media without charcoal) with ice packs
+- Faecal swabs (in transport media without charcoal).
+Keep refrigerated.

-- Fecal samples (1–5 grams in sterile containers) with ice packs
+- Faecal samples (1–5 grams in sterile containers).
+Keep refrigerated.

 - Environmental swabs or wipes (in sterile containers containing peptone broth to cover, but not incubated)